INDAPlus21/azeezd-task-7/README.md

 3. Insert in the HashSet (if key already exists then don't).
 Each successful insertion increments a counter
 4. Return counter

 Also, reading strings is the heaviest thing in the program. `gets` is used to faster than scanf.
+This gives a 0.01 difference.
+Making Kattis count it at 0.02s (Fastest C solution at the time this is written).

 ### Game Rank
 This is really just following the rules given by Kattis but in general it's